mosesyhc/LCGP/docs/readme.rst

 Installation
 ------------

-The implementation of LCGP can be installed through
+The implementation of LCGP requires Python 3.9 or above.
+The package can be installed through

 .. code:: bash